ansys/pylumerical/doc/source/user_guide/passing_data.rst

 Real number
 ^^^^^^^^^^^^

-Any real numbers passed from Python into Lumerical are converted into float.
-Since the Lumerical workspace does not support integer types, any integer types are also converted into float.
+PyLumerical converts real numbers from Python into float values in Lumerical.
+Since the Lumerical workspace doesn't support integer types, any integer types are also converted into float.

 Complex number
 ^^^^^^^^^^^^^^

-Passing complex numbers from Python into Lumerical requires it to be encapsulated in a single element numpy array.
-In Python, the complex variable “j” should be used.
+You must encapsulate complex numbers in a single element numpy array before passing them from Python into Lumerical.
+In Python, the complex variable is “j”, whereas in Lumerical, it's “i”.

 Numpy array
 ^^^^^^^^^^^^^

-Numpy arrays from Python are converted into matrices in Lumerical, complex-valued numpy arrays are supported.
+PyLumerical converts numpy arrays from Python into matrices in Lumerical, and it supports complex-valued numpy arrays.

 List
 ^^^^

-Lists from Python, which can contain any of the basic types mentioned in this section, are converted into cell arrays in the Lumerical scripting workspace.
+PyLumerical converts lists from Python, which can contain any of the basic types mentioned in this section, into cell arrays in the Lumerical scripting workspace.

 Dict
 ^^^^

-Dictionaries from Python, which can contain any of the basic types mentioned in this section, are converted into structures in Lumerical.
-The order of the dictionary is not preserved.
+PyLumerical converts dictionaries from Python, which can contain any of the basic types mentioned in this section, into structures in Lumerical.
+The order of the dictionary isn't preserved.

 Other types
 ^^^^^^^^^^^^

-All other types, except those mentioned above, are not supported and will result in an error if it is attempted to be passed into Lumerical through the Python API.
+All other types, except those mentioned above, aren't supported and results in an error if your script attempts to pass them into the Lumerical workspace.

 Lumerical to Python conversions
 --------------------------------

-When retrieving a variable from the Lumerical product to the Python workspace, such as when obtaining simulation results from simulation objects and monitors, or when retrieving return values from a Lumerical scripting function, the following rules are followed.
+When retrieving a variable from the Lumerical product to the Python workspace, such as when obtaining simulation results from simulation objects and monitors, or when retrieving return values from a Lumerical scripting function, PyLumerical uses the following rules.

 String
 ^^^^^^

-When a string is retrieved from Lumerical, it will be returned to the Python environment as a string.
+When PyLumerical retrieves a string from Lumerical, it returns the variable into the Python environment as a string.

 Real number
 ^^^^^^^^^^^^

-The value of any real number returned to the Python workspace from Lumerical will be float.
-Since Lumerical does not support integers, even if a value is passed into Lumerical as integer, it will be retrieved as float.
+When PyLumerical retrieves any real number from Lumerical, it returns the value into the Python environment as a float.
+Since Lumerical doesn't support integers, even if you previously passed a variable into Lumerical as integer, PyLumerical still retrieves it as float.

 Complex number
 ^^^^^^^^^^^^^^

-Complex numbers from Lumerical will be automatically converted to a 1x1 numpy array, with the complex number being the only element in the array.
+PyLumerical automatically converts complex numbers into a 1x1 numpy array in the Python environment, with the complex number being the only element in that array.

 For example, the following script creates a Lumerical scripting function that returns a complex value and checks its type, length, and value in Python.